hameemkay/Virtual-Mouse/README.md

 # Virtual-Mouse
-Gesture controlled virtual mouse developed using Python
+Gesture controlled virtual mouse developed using Python.

+ALso credit goes to M.Jhankar for your great Python Tutorial!